Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

 ## This fork main changes versus the official repository

-### 2019 work in progress
+### 2019 works in progress

-- Split mplayer related scripts, i.e. `DVB` and `istreams`, to leave a start/stop script under the `init` folder and a separate on the fly control script under `clients/bin`.
+- Splitting the mplayer related scripts, i.e. `DVB` and `istreams`, to leave a start/stop script under the `init` folder and a separate on the fly control script under `clients/bin`.

+- Recover the LCD display from FIRtro.

 ### 2019-Jan:

+* A volume control by using a mouse has been introduced.

+* Control web page enhancements.

+* If you use a Spotify desktop client, full metadata info will be displayed under whe control web page.

 * Minor changes on run level options into `stopaudio.py` and `startaudio.py`.